louckazdenekjr/ConnectivityMonitor-3.0/README.md

 ## build process

-to make a portable binary: pyinstaller main.pyw --onefile
+to make a portable binary for current platform: pyinstaller main.pyw --onefile